microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 | \tools\netcoreapp31\VisualStudioToolsManifest.xml | .NET Core >= 3.1                                            |
 | \tools\VisualStudioToolsManifest.xml              | .NET Framework < 4.7, .NET Core < 3.1, and other frameworks |

-## Toolbox items from unreferenced NuGet packages (Visual Studio 16.7 Preview 2 and later)
+## Toolbox items from unreferenced NuGet packages

 If a NuGet package in a NuGet fallback folder (see [Getting Started](#getting-started) section below) contains a [tools\VisualStudioToolsManifest.xml file](https://docs.microsoft.com/en-us/nuget/guides/create-ui-controls), Toolbox will show the Toolbox items listed in the manifest for any project that is compatible with the package, even projects that do not reference that package.